Hello and welcome to Sycamore Class with Miss Tyers

 Over the years, the Salvation Army have helped many of our families t school.
 We would like to return this kindness by donating Christmas gifts that can go to families and children who won't otherwise have any presents.
 If you are able to make any donations of new or unwanted presents (in good condition), please take them to the office.
 We will then pass them on to the Salvation Army on your behalf.
 Let's help make a family smile this Christmas.

 English will continue to be enhanced by our daily Active English lessons to secure the understanding of grammar in a unique, fun and extremely active way!
-We are lucky to have a visiting author coming into school to develop our writing skills, by organising some writing workshops for us to join in with.

 Percy Parker is going to be singing this with us to help us, and remember that there is TT Rockstars too!